kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 Use Pod annotation as the initial K8s user interface, similar to e.g. how seccomp support was added.
-This will bridge the gap between enabling class-based resources in the CRI protocol and making them available in the Pod spec.
+This will bridge the gap between enabling QoS-class resources in the CRI protocol and making them available in the Pod spec.

-A feature gate ClassResources enables kubelet to look for pod annotations and set the class resource assignment via CRI protocol accordingly.
+A feature gate ClassResources enables kubelet to look for pod annotations and set the QoS-class resource assignment via CRI protocol accordingly.

-Specifically, kubelet will support annotations for specifying RDT and blockio class, the two types of class resources that already have basic support in the container runtimes.
+Specifically, kubelet will support annotations for specifying RDT and blockio class, the two types of QoS-class resources that already have basic support in the container runtimes.

 - `rdt.resources.beta.kubernetes.io/pod` for setting a Pod-level default RDT